kavascgjmd/whatsapp-bulk-messenger/README.md

 Automate sending bulk messages via WhatsApp Web using Selenium.
 This script allows you to send the same message to multiple phone numbers automatically.

-## ⚠️ Important Disclaimer

-This tool is for **educational purposes only**.
-Using automation tools with WhatsApp may violate WhatsApp's Terms of Service.
-Use at your own risk.
-WhatsApp may temporarily or permanently ban accounts that use automation tools.

 ## Features

 - ✅ Automated message sending via WhatsApp Web